My Brute: Battle arena and leveling

 Players gain experience points from fighting in the arena and expand their dojos by recruiting other players as pupils.
 Each time a player levels up, one of the Brute's three statistics (strength, agility, and speed) is increased.
 There is also a chance that the Brute will gain a new weapon, a new skill, or a new pet.

 The arena fights are completely automatic and require no input from the user.
 Brutes with higher levels and skills tend to be more successful.
-Though players cannot control their Brutes in a fight, players can control who their Brutes challenges.
+Though players cannot control their Brutes in a fight, players can control who their Brutes challenge.

 Other than fights that result when a pupil is recruited, a Brute is limited to three or five (depending on the version of the game) fights per day.
 Six fights are allowed on the day the character is created.
 However, as players are allowed to create as many Brutes as they wish, players may continue to engage in fights using other Brute characters.

-Skills

-There are a total of 42 skills a Brute can gain each time it levels up: